Carrie1013/UG-Internship/README.md

 # UG-Internship
-Code experiment for intern work (confidential, private and sensitive content are excluded)
+Self experiment for intern work (confidential, private and sensitive content are excluded)